AdobeDocs/aep-mobile-sdkdocs/src/pages/documentation/mobile-core/signal/api-reference.md

 <Tabs query="platform=react-native&api=register-extension"/> --->

-## collectPII
+## collectPii

-The Signal extension can be used to handle `collectPII` rules.
+The Signal extension can be used to handle `collectPii` rules.
 For more information, see the [collectPII](../../api-reference.md#collectpii) API.